 - POLI 316A – Global Indigenous Politics

-- GEOG 446B – Topics in Geography
+- POLI 547B 001 – Topics in Political Theory

 POLI 316A 001 (3) Global Indigenous Politics

-The political dynamics of Indigenous peoples? politics on the global level; the legal and practical realities of colonization as a global Indigenous experience; current global Indigenous political issues and avenues of Indigenous resistance.
+The political dynamics of Indigenous peoples politics on the global level; the legal and practical realities of colonization as a global Indigenous experience; current global Indigenous political issues and avenues of Indigenous resistance.

-Instructor: Sheryl Lightfoot
+Instructor: Lightfoot, Sheryl

-Instructor: Dory Nason
+Instructor: Nason, Dory

-Pre-requisites: ((Pre-requisites must be met by the first day of class or students will be withdrawn).
-Third year standing and, one of (a) 6 credits of 100-level English; or, (b) WRDS 150 or ASTU 150 plus 3 credits of 100-level English; or, (c) 6 credits of ASTU 100 or 3 credits of ASTU 100 and 3 credits of 100-level English; or, (d) ARTS 001.)
+Pre-reqs: ((Pre-requisites must be met by the first day of classes or students will be withdrawn).
+One of (a) 6 credits of 100-level English; or, (b) WRDS 150 or ASTU 150 and 3 credits of 100-level English, or (c) 6 credits of ASTU 100 OR 3 credits of ASTU 100 and 3 credits of 100-level English; or, (d) ARTS 001.)

 POLI 547B 001 (3) Topics in Political Theory